semprone/Ace.Doc/docs/en/Background-Workers.md

 ## Register Background Worker

-After creating a background worker class, you should to add it to the `IBackgroundWorkerManager`.
+After creating a background worker class, you should add it to the `IBackgroundWorkerManager`.
 The most common place is the `OnApplicationInitialization` method of your module class:

 ````csharp
 [DependsOn(typeof(AbpBackgroundWorkersModule))]